Client

 Challenge

 With live streaming going mainstream across social media platforms, live stream content moderation has exploded as a concern.
 Increasing regulatory pressure has induced social media organizations to act.
 Many have decided to reduce reliance on human moderators, no longer viewed as efficient, to invest in AI content moderation systems instead.
 The rising volume of inappropriate content was also an issue for our client — one of the world’s largest developers of social networking apps.
 Millions of minutes of live streams were broadcast on their apps daily, with more than one-third of the staff involved in the management of online content and digital communities.
 To ensure compliance with standards and help human moderators, the client wanted to leverage AI algorithms that would automate live stream content policing.
 The company was looking for experienced AI/ML and MLOps engineers.
 They had cooperated with ITRex previously to create functionality for their apps, roll out cloud infrastructure using DevOps, and build back-end services.
-They knew that ITRex has rich experience in ML development and MLOps , and they turned to us once again.
+They knew that ITRex has rich experience in ML development and MLOps consulting, and they turned to us once again.

 Specifically, our team took on the following challenges: